vj1242070/_cloneofsimo.github.io/_posts/2019-04-18-Vibrations of a Circular Membrane Part 2.markdown

 For every point of the cloak, it moves only if there are some curvature at that point.
 We can think of this as some kind of a trampoline, since trampoline only pushes things up when it has a positive second derivative(i.e., positive curvature).
-Also, one can easily guess that the second derivative of the trampoline is proportional to the amount of force it will provide
+Also, one can educatedly guess that the second derivative of the trampoline is proportional to the amount of force it will provide